 You will need some stakes, some twine and a tape measure to lay out your beds.
 You can buy 1/4" bamboo stakes from the garden center (but I live in Colorado, and actually, they're much cheaper from the pot-growing supply store, even though no I don't), and saw them into 3' sections.
 They're useful later for lots of other things in the garden.
 (Like fencing out the ducks... which is another story,)

 Put a stake in one corner of your garden space, and measure out whatever width bed you settled on.
 Measuring and staking helps to keep your beds even and parallel.

 Drive in another stake across of the bed (at 42-60" depending on your reach).
 Then mark out another 18 inches from there for your path, and drive in another stake.
 Keep marking this way until all your beds and paths are laid out along one side of the garden.
 Go to the other side of the garden, and drive in stakes at matching intervals.

 Run twine between the stakes down the long edge of the beds, so that you can clearly see where your beds and paths are going to be.

 Congratulations, you did it!
-Next step: Take your vegetable garden layout outside, and your seedlings and seeds, and
+Next step: Take your paper vegetable garden layout outside, and your seedlings and seeds, and

 have fun and get your hands dirty!...